timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 023-DEVELOPMENT AND CONTROL OF ATOMIC ENERGY/Division A-Atomic Energy/SUBCHAPTER XIX-REMEDIAL ACTION AND URANIUM REVITALIZATION/Part B-Uranium Revitalization.md

 * Within 1 year after October 24, 1992, and annually thereafter, the Secretary shall report to the Congress on the progress of the Secretary in encouraging actions by State regulatory authorities pursuant to subsection (a).
 Such report shall include detailed information on programs initiated by the Secretary to encourage appropriate State regulatory action and recommendations, if any, on further action that could be taken by the Secretary, other Federal agencies, or the Congress in order to further the purposes of this part.

 #### (c) Savings provision
-* This section may not be construed to authorize the Secretary to take any action in violation of the multilateral trade agreements (as defined in section 3501(4) of title 19) or the North American Free Trade Agreement.
+* This section may not be construed to authorize the Secretary to take any action in violation of the multilateral trade agreements (as defined in section 3501(4) of title 19) or the USMCA (as defined in section 4502 of title 19).

 ### §2296b–7.
 Definitions
 * For purposes of this part: